-If you are applying to a program at the University of Tennessee, Knoxville, from outside the United States, the Office of Graduate Admissions has provided an instructional guide for international applicants that can help with deadlines, required English-proficiency tests, and declarations of funding.
+If you are applying to a program at the University of Tennessee, Knoxville, from outside the United States, the Office of Graduate Admissions has provided an instructional guide for international applicants that can help with deadlines, English language certification, and declarations of funding.

 The First Days

 The first days of your career as a graduate student begin well before classes start and are filled with getting acquainted with your colleagues, faculty, and staff and learning more about the university.
 You are encouraged to attend the orientation sessions set up by the Graduate Student Senate.
 This will give you an opportunity to meet other graduate students across the campus.

 The Passport to UT is a series of programs to help new international students settle into their new home in Knoxville, TN.
 International students are required to attend the International Student Orientation and the International Student Conference, both of which take place prior to the beginning of classes.
 There are other programs in this series that you are encouraged to attend.
 The Center for International Education’s International Student and Scholar Services can help you learn more about these and other programs.

 If you have been awarded a Graduate Teaching Assistantship, and you are a nonnative speaker of English, you must take the Oral Proficiency Interview by computer (OPIc).
 Please see the ITA Testing Program page for more information about the test.